-Possible explanations for the greater CBM rainfall than observed in the MJO build-up phase include: (1) the storage of cloud and precipitation as the cloud area expands, and (2) the transport of hydrometeors out of the region, say, in the divergent outflow aloft in deep convection.
+Possible explanations for the greater CBM rainfall than observed in the MJO buildup phase include 1) the storage of cloud and precipitation as the cloud area expands, and 2) the transport of hydrometeors out of the region, say, in the divergent outflow aloft in deep convection.
 With respect to storage, we first examine the evolution of the area covered by precipitation.
 It was already shown in Fig. 2 (lower panel) that greater than 50% of the area was covered by high clouds or cirrus around the time of peak MJO rainfall, and from Fig. 3 that the primary contributors to area coverage for echo tops above 5 km were from stratiform precipitation and weak echoes.
-To examine echo area coverage by lower clouds, Fig. 5 shows a LP-filtered time series of the fraction of the SPOL radar domain occupied by echoes having reflectivity greater than or equal to a -20 dBZ threshold.
-There is an increase in cloud coverage (corresponding to stratiform precipitation) succeeded by a rapid falloff.
-The SPOL time series does not depict the cirrus area coverage since the minimum sensitivity of SPOL is approximately -25 dBZ at 10 km range.
+To examine echo area coverage by lower clouds, Fig. 5 shows an LP-filtered time series of the fraction of the SPOL radar domain occupied by echoes having reflectivity greater than or equal to a -20-dBZ threshold.
+There is an increase in cloud coverage (or storage) leading up to the MJO rainfall maxima, followed by ~5-10-day periods of peak area coverage (corresponding to stratiform precipitation) succeeded by a rapid falloff.
+The SPOL time series does not depict the cirrus area coverage since the minimum sensitivity of SPOL is approximately -25 dBZ at 10-km range.
 In summary, the time series shown in Figs. 2 and 5 provide qualitative evidence of cloud storage.

 To more quantitatively assess the impact of storage, LWP and IWP data from the Gan CombRet product (Feng et al. 2014) are utilized.
-Figure 6 compares the difference between CBM and SPOL composite rainfall (panel a) to the liquid, ice, and total water path in the precipitation systems at Gan (panel b).
-The yellow range in the top panel represents an uncertainty estimate for the CBM-SPOL difference.
+Figure 6 compares the difference between

 FIG. 5.
-Time series of LP-filtered -20 dBZ threshold SPOL echo area coverage.
+Time series of LP-filtered -20-dBZ threshold SPOL echo area coverage.
 Vertical lines indicate times of peak LP-filtered SPOL rainfall.